TraderPilotTraderPilot

 NinjaTrader risk management — common questions

-NinjaTrader offers order-management tools like the ATM, but on its own it doesn't enforce a daily loss limit with automatic lockout.
-For that, a risk-management add-on like TraderPilot Pro is worth using.
+NinjaTrader 8 offers order-management tools like the ATM, but on its own it doesn't enforce a daily loss limit with automatic lockout.
+You get account alerts and an Auto-Close-Position feature in some prop-firm playbooks, but a hard block on new orders past a threshold requires an add-on or broker-side setting.

 — Keep exploring